-Table 2 revealed that in the pre-questionnaire, the identification of the square as a rectangle, parallelogram, or kite improved dramatically from the pre-questionnaire to the post-questionnaire.
+Table 2 shows that participants’ identification of the square as a rectangle, parallelogram, or kite improved dramatically from the pre-questionnaire to the post-questionnaire.
 The same direction was observed regarding the identification of a rectangle as a parallelogram.
-This tendency was in the same direction as the visual identification task.
-Additionally, as seen in Table 2, the participants identified inclusion relationships that were not directly addressed to them through the mathematical events, particularly the inclusion relationship between a square and a parallelogram.
-The students also recognized that while every square is a rectangle, the converse is not true.
+This tendency was in the same direction as in the visual identification task.
+Additionally, as seen in Table 2, the participants identified inclusion relationships that were not directly addressed to them through these mathematical events, particularly the inclusion relationship between a square and a parallelogram.
+The participants also recognized that while every square is a rectangle, the converse is not true.

-Identification of inclusion relationships through analyzing of mathematical events
+Identification of inclusion relationships through analyzing mathematical events

-The findings indicate that through the analyzing of the mathematical events participants developed their understanding according to the identification and justification of the inclusion relationship.
-The evidence for this is reflected in both the quantity of correct and incorrect arguments.
-In terms of incorrect arguments, it can be observed that the number of incorrect arguments decreased over the course of the three mathematical events.
+The findings indicate that by analyzing the mathematical events, participants developed their understanding according to the identification and justification of the inclusion relationship.
+The evidence for this is reflected in the number of correct and incorrect arguments.
+It was observed that the number of incorrect arguments decreased over the course of the three mathematical events.
 For example, in the initial discussion, there were more incorrect arguments reflecting misconceptions about inclusion relationships, but as the events progressed, the number of incorrect arguments diminished, indicating a clearer understanding of inclusion relationships.
-Due to space constraints, only one episode was chosen, Episode 1 describes the development of the discourse regarding inclusion relations between a square and a kite, especially regarding the one common features; "The main diagonal is perpendicular to the secondary diagonal and crosses it".
+Due to space constraints, one episode was chosen.
+Episode 1 describes the development of the discourse regarding inclusion relations between a square and a kite, especially regarding one of the common features: the main diagonal is perpendicular to the secondary diagonal and crosses it.

-episode 1: One of common features between kite and square
+Episode 1: One of the common features of kites and squares

-1 Rima: I am sure that form a () is a kite and b ( ) is also a kite.
-But, I'm debating about the square. () because his appearance is different.
+1 Rima: I am sure that form a () is a kite and b ( ) is also a kite, but I’m debating about the square () because its appearance is different.

-2 Lecturer: : How about examining which features of the kite exist in these shapes, and see if they exist in the square?
-Especially in terms of diagonals.
-Try to questionnaire the diagonals?
+2 Lecturer: How about examining which features of the kite exist in these shapes, and see if they exist in the square?
+Especially in terms of diagonals; try to examine the diagonals.

-3 Seaham: I want to draw on the board and write a straight line between all the parallel vertices which are the diagonals...
-I will do it like this, it doesn't matter even if it is out of shape, I want to show you this [Seaham turns to the board and draws the diagonals].
+3 Seaham: I want to draw on the board and draw a straight line between all the parallel vertices which are the diagonals...
+I will do it like this, it doesn’t matter even if it is out of shape.
+I want to show you this [Seaham went to the board and drew the diagonals].

 4 Lecturer: Thank you, Seaham.
 What was the result you got from the diagonals you drew?